At least 60 killed in Ghana bus collision: police - Journal du Cameroun

 “At least 60 people have been confirmed dead and one of the buses caught fire, with the other seriously mangled,” he added.

 The buses were each carrying about 50 passengers at the time of the crash.
-One of the buses caught fire, leaving people burned beyond recognition.
+One of the buses caught fire, leaving victims burned beyond recognition.

-Emergency services were at the scene, including firefighters who put out the blazing vehicles.
+Emergency services were at the scene, including firefighters who put out the blazing vehicles, which were still smouldering hours after the crash.

+Video footage of the crash site indicated that one of the buses was completely gutted.
+The road was strewn with debris over several hundred metres (yards).

+Bags and belongings of passengers from the second bus were in piles on the roadside.
+The side of the vehicle, which was at an angle into the embankment, appeared ripped off.

 Kwame Arhin, a doctor at the Kintampo Government Hospital, said 28 people were being treated for head injuries and multiple fractures.